-The existing structure is of such design, craftsmanship, or material that it could be reproduced only with great difficulty and/or expense.
+The Contributing structure proposed to be retained is of such design, craftsmanship, or material that it could be reproduced only with great difficulty and/or expense.

 c.
 The Building, Structure, Improvement, or Site is one of the last remaining examples of its kind in the neighborhood, the country, or the region, or is a distinctive example of an architectural or design style which contributes to the character of the district.